 Newspaper accounts describe upper floors that include a kitchen and a dining room, all with panoramic views.
 The Ziocks generously invited a variety of organizations to use these facilities for banquets, benefits and special events.
 And they served as benefactors to the greater community.

-The Ziock-Amerock Building, now approaching 100 years old, is a monolithic emblem to the industrial might of Rockford, Illinois and a tangible reminder of the charitable largesse of the founding family.
+With the original (northeast portion) of the Ziock-Amerock Building now 102 years old, it is a monolithic emblem to the industrial might of Rockford, Illinois and a tangible reminder of the charitable largesse of the founding family.

 Take a close-up aerial tour here Video (2-1/2 Minutes).